 Dedication

-A good work ethic includes dedication and commitment to the job.
-They are able to concentrate on their tasks and not be distracted.
+A good work ethic includes dedication and commitment to the job; they are able to concentrate on their tasks and not be distracted.
 They work until they are done with their tasks.
 These employees most likely stay with one company for a long time.

 Discipline